Ford strengthens its business and prepares for sustained growth in 2026

 • ICE: 427,668 units (–5%)

-The Ford Q1 2025 report is mixed, reflecting the increasingly challenging macroeconomic environment for the automaker.
-Although the company exceeded analysts’ expectations by earning 471 million USD with revenue of 40.7 billion USD, this still represents a 65% decrease in net profit compared to the previous year.
-The 5% drop in revenue and supply chain issues, exacerbated by new US tariffs, have significantly impacted the final results.
+The Ford Q1 2025 report was mixed, reflecting the increasingly challenging macroeconomic environment for the automaker.
+Although the company exceeded analysts’ expectations, earning 471 million USD on revenue of 40.7 billion USD, this still represents a 65% decline in net profit compared with the previous year.
+The 5% drop in revenue and supply chain constraints, exacerbated by new US tariffs, have significantly impacted the final results.
 In response, Ford has suspended the publication of its annual forecast, warning of potential losses of up to 1.5 billion USD due to tariff-related costs.
 This is a concerning signal, particularly for investors who had counted on stable dividend yields.
-Amid the uncertainty, Ford might temporarily reduce or even suspend payouts.
+Amid the uncertainty, Ford may temporarily reduce or even suspend payouts.

-Overall, Ford demonstrated resilience, but investors face a choice: to back the company’s long-term recovery or to wait for greater clarity on tariff issues and the outlook for the EV segment.
+Overall, Ford demonstrated operational resilience, but investors face a choice: either to support the company’s long-term recovery or to wait for greater clarity on tariffs and the outlook for the EV segment.

 Ford released its financial results for Q2 2025 on 30 July 2025.
 Key figures from the report are as follows: